danhnam11/realFluidThermophysicalModels-6/README.md

 	cd ~/OpenFOAM/yourDirectory/realFluidThermophysicalModels-6/tutorials/

 ## Notes:
-Should you find bugs or have suggestions on how to make the code better, please post on cfd-online using following thread: http://www.cfd-online.com/Forums/ (This will be update later after the paper is accepted).
+Should you find bugs or have suggestions on how to make the code better, please post on cfd-online using following thread: https://www.cfd-online.com/Forums/openfoam-programming-development/240200-real-fluid-thermophysicalmodels-library.html#post818761

 ## Authors